satyam-10/porosity-prediction/README.md

    - To remove an image: `docker rmi image_name:tag`

 These are the basic steps for containerizing your application using Docker.
 Customize the `Dockerfile` and Docker commands to suit your specific application and requirements.
 Docker provides extensive documentation and resources for more advanced use cases and Dockerfile instructions.

+Now we will deploy the Docker container to a cloud platform , Following are the test:
+1.Download the Google Cloud SDK, which you'll need to utilize Cloud Build to create our container.
+‍
+2.The container is to the Container Registry of GCP.
+‍
+3.Use Cloud Run to deploy it.